braze-inc/braze-docs/_docs/_contributing/your_first_contribution.md

 > If you're new to docs-as-code or Braze Docs, start with this step-by-step tutorial.
 If you're an experienced contributor, see [Content Management]({{site.baseurl}}/contributing/content_management/) instead.

-When you're finished with this tutorial, you'll be able to:
+When you finish this tutorial, you'll be able to:

 - Navigate the Braze Docs GitHub repository
 - Make changes using the GitHub website or your local environment